timebomb0/HordesUIMod/README.md

 # Other places contributors will need to touch

-Increment `VERSION` in `src/version.js`.
-Generally, bugfixes/small improvements to existing features should increment the third number `1.0.1`.
-New features should increment the second number `1.1.1`.
-Don't worry about incrementing the first number.

-Finally, add yourself as an author - update `src/authors.js` and add your preferred name to the end of the array.
+Add yourself as an author - update `src/authors.js` and add your preferred name to the end of the array.
 It'll be included in the compiled userscript on all future versions.

 # Building the userscript